jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-4/chapter-1.md

 It does not forbid adulation, but when separate from the idea of a large fortune, and connected only with the sense of our mean condition.

-With regard to morals, I have observed, that the education of monarchies ought to admit of a certain frankness and open carriage=  truth, therefore, in conversation, is here a necessary point.
+With regard to morals, I have observed, that the education of monarchies ought to admit of a certain frankness and open carriage: truth, therefore, in conversation, is here a necessary point.

 But is it for the sake of truth?
 By no means.
 Truth is requisite only because a person habituated to veracity has an air of boldness and freedom.

-And, indeed, a man of this stamp seems to lay a stress only on the things themselves, not on the manner in which they are received.
+A man of this stamp seems to lay a stress only on the things themselves, not on the manner in which they are received.

-Hence it is, that, in proportion as this kind of frankness is commended, that of the common people is despised, which has nothing but truth and simplicity for its object.
+Hence, in proportion as this kind of frankness is commended, that of the common people is despised, which has nothing but truth and simplicity for its object.

-In fine, the education of monarchies requires a certain politeness of behaviour.
-Man, a social Edition=  current; Page=  [39] animal, is formed to please in society; and a person that would break through the rules of decency, so as to shock those he conversed with, would lose the public esteem, and become incapable of doing any good.
+The education of monarchies requires a certain politeness of behaviour.

+Man, a social animal, is formed to please in society.

+A person that would break through the rules of decency, so as to shock those he conversed with, would lose the public esteem, and become incapable of doing any good.

-But politeness, generally speaking, does not derive its original from so pure a source=  it rises from a desire of distinguishing ourselves.
+But politeness generally does not derive its original from so pure a source.
+It rises from a desire of distinguishing ourselves.

 It is pride that renders us polite=  we are flattered with being taken notice of for a behaviour that shews we are not of a mean condition, and that we have not been bred up with those who in all ages are considered as the scum of the people.

 Politeness, in monarchies, is naturalised at court.
 One man excessively great renders every body else little.
-Hence that regard which is paid to our fellow-subjects=  hence that politeness, equally pleasing to those by whom, as to those towards whom, it is practised; because it gives people to understand that a person actually belongs, or at least deserves to belong, to the court.
+Hence that regard which is paid to our fellow-subjects.

+Hence that politeness, equally pleasing to those by whom, as to those towards whom, it is practised; because it gives people to understand that a person actually belongs, or at least deserves to belong, to the court.

 A court air consists in quitting a real for a borrowed greatness.
 The latter pleases the courtier more than the former.
 It inspires him with a certain disdainful modesty, which shews itself externally, but whose pride insensibly diminishes in proportion to its distance from the source of this greatness.